 For those not practicing Ramadan, it may be a new concept or something that seems unusual.
-People tend to have a lot of questions but may be afraid to ask them, either for fear of offending someone or maybe just for fear of seeming ignorant.
+People tend to have a lot of questions but maybe are afraid to ask them, either for fear of offending someone or maybe just for fear of seeming ignorant.
 A question I get asked quite often is, “All day?
 Not even water?
 COFFEE?”

 Yep, not even water, and definitely no coffee (or cigarettes).
 Smoking’s not allowed either.
-So, ILQ is bringing you answers to some of the most frequently asked questions about Ramadan.
+So, ILoveQatar.net is bringing you answers to some of the most frequently asked questions about Ramadan.

 So if you accidentally drink some water, don’t go raiding the fridge thinking you’re done for.

 It definitely shouldn’t be!
 Non-Muslims don’t have to fast just because we do!
 Usually, people tend to feel ashamed or hide their meals from Muslims during Ramadan, but chances are, we don’t really mind!
 Our stomachs are going to growl loud enough for the entire room to hear, regardless of whether or not you’re sipping your coffee.
 You may come across people who throw a dirty glance your way for eating while they’re fasting, but that isn’t really how it’s supposed to be.
 Sure, if you feel like you’re being disrespectful, do what makes you feel comfortable, but it’s most likely that your Muslim colleagues and friends are OK with it.
 Just try not to look them in the eye as you down an icy glass of water on a summer day in Qatar.